dzarbiv95/sorting_data/README.md

 Now, we must improve the process performance.
 The third step implements in `parallel_task.py` script.
 In this step we implement the merging task from step 2 by multi threading task.

+## api server

+This part implements a simple API server.
+The API server implements in the `flask_server.py` script.
+This script provides basic local server that get numeric argument named TOP and return the first words from the sorted table according this number.
+If the argument have no value, the server return all the words from the table.
+The url for the server is the url of the server that run the script and after then: \api\getads\?top=`num`